 Soak The Feed

 If the supplement is in a powdered form, it may be helpful to soak the feed mixture with water.
-The water will help the powder stick to the rest of the feed, which will discourage any sorting of the feed and may further expedite the process of getting the horse to eat the supplement.
+The water will help the powder stick to the rest of the feed, which will discourage any sorting of the feed and may speed up the acceptance rate of the new supplement.

 If you are feeding forage cubes, forage pellets or beet pulp, it may already be soaked and so mixing the supplement into the feed is easily done.

-When all is said and done, horses can get used to anything if you’re willing to persevere through some temper tantrums in the early stages of introducing a new supplement.
+When all is said and done, patience and persistence are the keys to success!
+You may have to persevere through some temper tantrums and dramatic antics in the early stages of introducing a new supplement, but most horses will eventually accept the new routine if given enough time.

 Remember, horses are creatures of habit and they are going to be very cautious of anything different or foreign.